 - Float back into your body and make the necessary changes and then perform again

 - Float out, see it from an outsiders perspective again (repeat previous step till you get the desired outcome).

-Note: It is important to carry these steps under a trained professional if you are new to the process.
+Note: It is important to carry these steps of NLP Perceptual Positions under a trained professional if you are new to the process.
 This is to ensure that you get desirable results.

 If you are a coach or a trainer and would like to learn to use perceptual positions and other techniques from Hypnosis, NLP and Mindfulness more effective, you would love the Cognitive Hypnotic Coaching™ Program.